A-n-s-h-u-l/Swiss-Re/README.md

   "request": "",
 }

-## Other Requirements
+---
+## ✅ Non Functional Requirements:
-✅ Reliability
+1. Reliability
    - Outbox pattern ensures events are never lost, even if Kafka or /notify is down.
    - Kafka acts as a durable buffer, decoupling -  placeOrder from notification delivery.
    - /notify is retried asynchronously with capped retries and scheduled fallback via OutboxRetryScheduler.

-✅ Performance
+2. Performance
    - Async notification avoids blocking the main request.
    - Kafka handles massive throughput efficiently.
    - Retries are isolated from main user flow, keeping latency low.
    - frequent full table scans on the outbox_event table can degrade performance as it grows so create index on processed, eventType, and optionally createdAt and fetch events in batches

-✅ Low Latency
+3. Low Latency
    - User request (/order) completes fast without waiting for /notify.
    - Kafka-based fanout is fast and scalable.

+---

-✅ Transactional Boundaries in Service A
+## ✅ Transactional Boundaries in Service A
-- Transactional boundaries should encapsulate all DB operations in Service A. The REST call to Service B should be outside this boundary to avoid long-running transactions.
+1. Transactional boundaries should encapsulate all DB operations in Service A. The REST call to Service B should be outside this boundary to avoid long-running transactions.
 Use a pattern like:

    - Begin DB transaction
    - Perform local DB operations (e.g., persist request metadata)
    - Commit transaction
    - Call Service B

-- Based on Service B’s response:
+2. Based on Service B’s response:
    - Update status asynchronously
    - Use transactional outbox to ensure data       consistency as Service B’s call needs to trigger further state change.

-✅ Threading Model and Implications
+## ✅ Threading Model and Implications
 - Service A performs blocking I/O (e.g., REST to B), it may hold the thread.
 To optimize: Use WebClient (Reactor-based) for non-blocking I/O.

-✅ Failure Scenarios
+## ✅ Failure Scenarios
-- Network Issues Between A and B
+1. Network Issues Between A and B
    a.
 Service B Unreachable:
    - Retry with exponential backoff
    - Circuit breaker to avoid cascading failures